Reversal endomorphisms

 We show that if reversal is an endomorphism, then the right derivatives

-satisfy the same product rule P as left derivatives.
+satisfy the same product rule P as left derivatives do.

 From product rule to reversal